As an expecting Dad you will want to know what is happening to your partner – the expecting mother. The information below will keep you updated!

 This procedure carries a slightly greater risk of miscarriage than amniocentesis.

-Possible effects on you
+Possible effects on the Mom

 - Check out www.fertilemind.com.au or visit 2nd hand Maternity shops, borrow clothes from friends.

-- You continue to gain weight and increase your bra size!
+- You continue to put on weight

 - People you don’t even know – start touching your ‘bump”